StepanHrbek/LightsprintSDK/src/FCSS/readme.txt

   ------------

   OpenGL 2.0 capable graphics card is required.
-  Should run on NVIDIA GeForce 6xxx/7xxx, ATI Radeon Xxxx/X1xxx with latest drivers.
+  Should run on NVIDIA GeForce 6xxx/7xxx, ATI Radeon 95xx+/Xxxx/X1xxx with latest drivers.

+  CPU with SSE instructions is required.
+  (from Intel: Pentium III or newer, from AMD: Athlon XP or newer)

+  Windows OS is required.
+  Tested only on Win XP and Win XP 64bit.

   Notes